opengovern/og-task-template/README.md

 Task is a set of instructions that can be executed by Opencomply Platform.
 It should be run once every time it is executed.
 And have an output that can be written to a file.

-Defining a task has 2 main parts:
+Defining a task has one main parts:

 ### 1. Code